 Cold Test (CT): A vigor test that indicates the potential emergence of seeds under early spring field conditions where cold and wet soils are prevalent.
-Used for corn, beans, peas, and vegetables that are planted in the early spring in cold-wet soil.
+Used for corn, beans, peas, and vegetables that are planted in the early spring.

 Accelerated Aging (AAT): A vigor test, where seeds are stressed with high temperature and relative humidity for a period of time prior to the germination test.
 High quality seeds tolerate such stress conditions and retain their capabilities to produce normal seedlings when germinated.